Fred Armisen: Television and film

 While not playing with the band Trenchmouth, Armisen's interests switched to acting.
 In a January 2006 interview, he said, "I wanted to be on TV somehow.
 For some reason, I always thought it would be an indirect route; I didn't know that it would be comedy and Saturday Night Live.
 I just wanted to do something with performing that would lead me there."

 Armisen's subsequent television work, such as some "memorable Andy Kaufman–esque appearances" on Late Night with Conan O'Brien, as well as work for Crank Yankers and Adult Swim, led to a role in 2002 as a featured player in the cast of Saturday Night Live.
-In the 2004 season, he was promoted to repertory cast member status.
+In the 2004 season, he was promoted to repertory cast member.

 Armisen has landed several minor yet memorable roles that were defined by an interviewer as "feral foreigners" in comedy films such as Eurotrip, Deuce Bigalow: European Gigolo, Anchorman: The Legend of Ron Burgundy, Deck the Halls, The Ex, The Promotion, The Rocker, Tenacious D in The Pick of Destiny, and Confessions of a Shopaholic.

 Further television work included an appearance on Parks and Recreation in the 2009 episode "Sister City".
 For the Cartoon Network series The Looney Tunes Show (2011–2014), Armisen voices Speedy Gonzales.
 He and fellow Saturday Night Live alums Bill Hader and Seth Meyers write, produce, and star in the IFC mockumentary series Documentary Now! which premiered in 2015.

 Armisen starred in the IFC sketch series Portlandia alongside Carrie Brownstein (of Sleater-Kinney); the first season debuted on January 21, 2011.
 With Brownstein, he appeared on the 2012 Simpsons episode "The Day the Earth Stood Cool", in which they play the Simpsons' new neighbors, who encourage everyone to be cool like them.

-In 2014, Armisen worked as bandleader on Late Night with Seth Meyers, for which he received positive reviews for his deadpan comedy and especially for his interplay with the host.

 For his work on Portlandia, Armisen was nominated for an Emmy Award for Outstanding Writing for a Variety Series in 2012, 2013, and 2014 and for Outstanding Supporting Actor in a Comedy Series in 2014.

 In 2021, Armisen was executive producer on the documentary Charm Circle, directed by Nira Burstein.
+In 2022, he appeared in Wednesday as Uncle Fester.
+In the same year, he appeared in the first season of Our Flag Means Death as Geraldo, a barkeep in the Republic of Pirates and one of Spanish Jackie's husbands.
+Spanish Jackie was played by Leslie Jones.

+In 2024, Armisen appeared as FDA representative Mike Puntz in Jerry Seinfeld's Unfrosted.